The virus is ‘100% demonic’

 Though his symptoms were not as severe as those experienced by Bernard and Billingsly, the symptoms he experienced clued him into a supernatural element.

-“So I told my wife, '100% this is demonic,’” he explained.
+“So I told my wife, '100% this is demonic,’” he said.
 “I don't have the best immune system, so I kind of just get sick a lot.
 [But] lately, I've done a lot better.
 [However], the way this (COVID) would switch up symptoms every other day, it affects you and how it hinders your thinking.”

 “You are fatigued, you’re sore, you’re tired.
 I had a severe migraine during the whole experience.
 But one day, I woke up with this severe pain in my right eyeball.
 So it was like the whole headache just transferred to my right eyeball.
 There was something inside eating my eye, that's how bad it felt.”